ucsb-cs56-pconrad-mentors/ucsb-cs56-pconrad-mentors.github.io/_topics/WIP_mentor_overview.md

 ## Duties:

-  * _Project manager / scrum master work duties:_ As team leaders, it is important mentors work closely with teams to ensure they have everyting they need to complete the work for the quarter and succeed
+_Project manager / scrum master work duties:_

+As team leaders, it is important mentors work closely with teams to ensure they have everyting they need to complete the work for the quarter and succeed
   * Help Students plan sprints and follow through on those plans
   * Discuss with team their expectations and goals for the quarter
   * Check in with team frequently

+_Code reviews:_

-  * _Code reviews:_ As the team leaders, mentors know the most about the progress of their teams’ projects from start to finish and as such mentor feedback is very important.
+As the team leaders, mentors know the most about the progress of their teams’ projects from start to finish and as such mentor feedback is very important.
   * Detailed instructions for lab reviewed can be found at: https://github.com/UCSB-CS56-W16/W16-lab04/wiki
   * Help your teams improve on their code based on how code is evaluated in the real world.
   * Give in-depth reviews.
 Even if they have working code that satisfies the lab requirements, there may still be room for improvement that they were unaware of.
   * Give evaluations based on the purpose of the code and project specifications, not solely based on the grading rubric.
   * Facilitate good coding practices that can continue to be built on to develop into something better.

-  * Lab preparation
+_Lab preparation:_
   * Look over labs material, be prepared to answer questions
   * Do the lab if unfamiliar with concepts due to not remembering material or have not done it before

-  * Lab time
+_Lab time:_
   * Arrive a little early if possible
   * Sit at the head of a row on furthest end of the lab by the windows
   * If you aren’t leading a row of students during a lab session, find a free seat near the front or back and be available to help other teams
   * Oversee team members throughout lab session
      * Check in with students first.
 Make sure they know what they need to be doing and any deliverables for the week
      * Give students the opportunity to ask any last minute questions about the previous week’s lab.
 Students are given until the following week to complete a lab.
   * Encourage students not to fall behind.
 The previous lab should be mostly completed before they come to lab.

-  * Curation of Legacy Code repositories:
+_Curation of Legacy Code repositories:_
     * Look through projects in organization: https://github.com/UCSB-CS56-Projects
     * Update basic information from previous year
     * Copy any descriptions from the previous mentors and save it in the README